c-kick/easy-docker-container-updater/README.md

 ```
 The above example configuration:
 - Creates a container named `plex`,
-- using the 'plexinc/pms-docker:plexpass' image,
+- using the `plexinc/pms-docker:plexpass` image,
-- maps the `/my-custom/path-1` directory of the host to the `/path-1/` directory in the container, as well as the host's `/my-custom/path-2` to `/another-path/` in the container,
+- maps the `/my-custom/path-1` directory of the host to the `/path-1/` directory in the container,
+- maps a preset path mapping, `mypath1`, as defined in `options`,
 - sets the timezone to `Europe/Amsterdam`, and specifies the `PLEX_UID` and `PLEX_GID` variables to user `1234` and group `56789`,
 - maps all devices inside `/dev/dri` on the host to the same path in the container,

-This example creates or updates the container 'plex' using the,
-it maps any and all devices inside /dev/dri to the container's /dev/dri,
-maps the movies and tv-series paths, and another path (added as an example) and explicitly assigns PUID and PGID as
-'PLEX_UID' and 'PLEX_GID' environment variables because the Plex docker container doesn't use the PUID and PGID variables.
+- sets the container to run with elevated rights (`privileged`)
-For demonstration purposes, it also sets a specific timezone (ignoring the global setting in 'options'), sets the
+- limits the container's max memory usage to `768` MB (ignoring the global setting in `options`),
-container to run priviliged, assigns a 768mb memory limit, and specifies a 'always' restart policy (ignoring the global setting in 'options').
+- sets an `always` restart policy (ignoring the global setting in `options`).

 ## What it does
 When properly configured, triggering the script for a container (e.g. 'my-container') will: